 One way for healthcare marketers to do just that is to create experiences that connect consumers to the brand and its messages even more than mass media platforms allow.
-As an example, hippo (our sister agency specializing in being the creative alternative to healthcare marketing) recently completed a project working alongside both Susan G. Komen Greater Kansas City (SGKGKC) and hint that leveraged the latest technology to create an immersive Virtual Reality experience, which puts users into the avatar of real-life breast cancer survivors.
+As an example, we recently completed a project working alongside Susan G. Komen Greater Kansas City (SGKGKC) that leveraged the latest technology to create an immersive Virtual Reality experience, which puts users into the avatar of real-life breast cancer survivors.

-A mobile application for iOS (download app here) and Android (download app here) was also developed to include supplementary educational information and to allow users to stay in touch with SGKGKC by signing up for on-going communications, including appointment reminders.
+A mobile application for iOS and Android was also developed to include supplementary educational information and to allow users to stay in touch with SGKGKC by signing up for on-going communications, including appointment reminders.

 This form of targeted marketing is just one example of the myriad of ways the healthcare industry is shifting both resources and messaging from traditional mass media channels to personal experiences aimed at promoting specific services and messages.